openregister/deployment/create-a-discovery-register-environment.md

 It will take everything down for a minute or so.

-If the name has already been created, then the `cf map-route` step will fail, but you should have seen it in `cf routes` first anyway.
+If the name has already been created, then the `cf map-route` step will fail.
+Usually you should have seen it in `cf routes` first anyway, but it will also fail if the that route exists anywhere else in the whole of PaaS. i.e. it will fail if https://meat-cuts.cloudapps.digital has been claimed by any other user of PaaS.
+So you won't necessarily be able to see it from cf routes as this only shows routes for the current space/organisation.
+We think this is unlikely to happen, but if it does speak to a developer and they can help by giving it a different domain via AWS.

 Browse to https://meat-cuts.cloudapps.digital/.
 If everything has worked, you'll see the message `Register undefined`.